NinoBendianishvili/WaveTrace/README.md

 - Ableton audio samples are not duplicated into every version.
 - Audio previews must currently be exported manually from Ableton and attached in WaveTrace.
 - The packaged `.dmg` file is not stored in the source repository.
-It should be uploaded separately through GitHub Releases.
+It is uploaded separately through GitHub Releases.
-EOF